nebhead/smart-whf/README.md

 This is a _smarter_ whole house fan controller that can be controlled via a Web UI, and sports a nice OLED screen for status while operating.

+**Warning:** It should not go without saying that working with high voltage power is extremely dangerous and should be attempted only by experienced/qualified persons.
+This project is provided as-is, with no warranty, gaurentees of fitness, and disclaims all potential damages.
+The developer assumes no liability for damage, injury or death that might result from using this.
+Implement at your own risk.

 __Features:__

 * Web UI for controlling speed and setting timer